pazreingold/nestjs-udemy/README.md

-# nestjs-udemy - By Paz Reingold :dog:
+# NestJS Udemy - By Paz Reingold :dog:
 This project make use of
 * TypeScript
 * NestJS